wwalterr/dos/README.md

 # DOS

-Asynchronous Denial-of-service attack through TOR.
+Asynchronous DOS attack through TOR.

 ## About

-An asynchronous Denial-of-service attack through the TOR network.
+An asynchronous denial-of-service attack through the TOR network.

 ## Built with